t4nz456/mojo-the-summoning/README.md

  - `cd` into the `server` directory
  - Then, use `npm` to install the `sqlite3`, `sequlize` and `jest` packages.

-**Warning:** Make sure you `cd` into `server` first!
+:warning: **Warning:** Make sure you `cd` into `server` first!
 This project has multiple folders and you do not want to install dependencies into the wrong one.

 ### Configure your connection